It was almost as if Janice Mabry was destined to become a nurse.

 In 1995, after 39 years as a nurse, Janice decided to retire and leave her position at Woodspoint.
 She was able to adopt a more relaxed lifestyle and spend more time with her four children and 14 grandchildren, but she maintained her nursing license by taking continuing education courses.
 She also continued to use her nursing background to care for her aging mother and chronically ill mother-in-law.
 In addition, she assisted in the care of an infant grandson who had a critical health problem at birth.

 Janice was highly respected by her colleagues, patients, residents, students and families of those she served.
 They admired her caring attitude, empathy, sensitivity, ability to listen, fairness and resourcefulness.
 They were also impressed by her tireless commitment to carry out her life mission as a professional nurse.
-Years after she retired, people whose lives were touched by Janice throughout her career continue to greet her warmly and express their gratitude.
+Years after she retired, people whose lives were touched by Janice throughout her career continued to greet her warmly and express their gratitude.

 She continues to help young nurses achieve their dreams by supporting them through the Janice Mabry Cantrall Endowed Nursing Scholarship and the Janice Mabry Cantrall Excellence in Leadership Award.